Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Do I need to register with AUSTRAC under Tranche 2?

-Whether you need to register with AUSTRAC depends on whether your business provides a designated service under the AML/CTF Act 2006 (Cth) as amended by the AML/CTF Amendment Act 2024.
-Designated services now include legal services involving property transactions, trust and company formation, and client fund management; accounting services involving company or trust formation, nominee director arrangements, and client fund management; real estate purchase and sale transactions; conveyancing; and dealings in precious metals, stones, and pawnbroking.
-If your business provides any of these services, you must enrol with AUSTRAC by 29 July 2026.
+If your business provides a designated service under the AML/CTF Act 2006 as amended by the AML/CTF Amendment Act 2024, you must enrol with AUSTRAC by 29 July 2026.
+Designated services include legal work involving property transactions, trust and company formation, and client fund management; accounting work involving company or trust formation, nominee director arrangements, and client fund management; real estate purchase and sale transactions; conveyancing; and dealings in precious metals, stones, and pawnbroking.

 What is a designated service under the AML/CTF Act?

-A designated service is a service listed in Table 6 of section 6(5B) of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), as inserted by the AML/CTF Amendment Act 2024.
-Designated services capture Tranche 2 industries including law firms (for property, company formation, and client fund services), accounting practices (for company formation, client fund, and nominee arrangements), real estate agents acting on purchase or sale transactions, conveyancers, dealers in precious metals and stones, and pawnbrokers.
+A designated service is a service listed in the AML/CTF Act 2006, as inserted by the AML/CTF Amendment Act 2024.
+The list captures law firms (property, company formation, and client fund services), accounting practices (company formation, client fund management, and nominee arrangements), real estate agents acting on purchase or sale transactions, conveyancers, dealers in precious metals and stones, and pawnbrokers.
+Only businesses providing one or more of these specific services are reporting entities.

 What is a reporting entity under AUSTRAC?

 A reporting entity is a person or business that provides one or more designated services under the AML/CTF Act 2006.
-Reporting entities must enrol with AUSTRAC, implement an AML/CTF Program, conduct customer due diligence, submit Threshold Transaction Reports for cash transactions of $10,000 or more, submit Suspicious Matter Reports when money laundering or terrorism financing is suspected, and maintain records for at least 7 years.
-Source: AML/CTF Act 2006, ss.6, 76, 32–35, 41, 43, 112.
+Reporting entities must enrol with AUSTRAC, implement an AML/CTF Program, conduct customer due diligence, submit Threshold Transaction Reports for cash transactions of $10,000 or more, submit Suspicious Matter Reports when money laundering or terrorism financing is suspected, and keep records for at least 7 years.

-When do Tranche 2 obligations start in Australia?
+When did Tranche 2 obligations start in Australia?

-Tranche 2 AML/CTF obligations commence on 1 July 2026 under the AML/CTF Amendment Act 2024.
-From this date, newly captured businesses — including lawyers, accountants, real estate agents, conveyancers, jewellers, and pawnbrokers — must comply with all AML/CTF Act obligations.
-The enrolment deadline with AUSTRAC is 29 July 2026.
-Businesses should appoint a compliance officer and notify AUSTRAC by 30 May 2026.
+All Tranche 2 AML/CTF obligations commenced 1 July 2026 under the AML/CTF Amendment Act 2024 and are now in effect.
+Newly captured businesses — lawyers, accountants, real estate agents, conveyancers, jewellers, and pawnbrokers — must already have their program implemented, staff trained, and CDD procedures active.
+The final enrolment deadline is 29 July 2026, confirmed by AUSTRAC.

 What is the AUSTRAC enrolment deadline for Tranche 2?